 Section 8 - Steward/Executive Board Meetings.
 Stewards may have two (2) meetings a month.
 Attendance at such meetings shall result in no loss of pay or increase of pay to the steward.
-Each monthly meeting shall begin no earlier than 2:30 p.m. and shall last no more than one (1) hour.
+Each monthly meeting, the Chief Steward shall meet with Stewards on their respective shift and the meetings shall last no more than one (1) hour.
+These meetings will be held on a 'no loss-no gain' pay basis.